Soil Testing & Amendments

 Item Standard

-Soil assessment Texture/structure observation, problem-area mapping, and basic pH field check.
+Soil assessment Texture and structure observation, problem-area mapping, and basic pH field check across the property.

-Wetting agent guidance Recommendations where hydrophobic soil / localized dry spot patterns are present.
+Wetting agent guidance Specific recommendations where hydrophobic soil conditions or localized dry spot patterns are identified.

-Application option We can supply and apply recommended materials if scoped (materials and rates vary by site).
+Application option We can supply and apply the recommended materials if scoped into the project—rates and materials vary by site conditions.

 Good to know